YOU CAN READ THE COLLECTED BLOGS BELOW

 So, John warns us, “don’t be like Cain who hated his brother.”

 Here I think John is saying, take your actions seriously when you claim to live right before God.
 Those of us who are Christians bear His Name.
-The bearing of God’s name must match what in our heart.
+The bearing of God’s name must match what is in our hearts.
 Let us remember the third commandment, “Do not carry the name of the Lord in vain.”
 I did not quote that wrong.
 Those that bear the name of God must love as He loves or in reality, they take the name of God in vain.
 God does not change, but we must change to reflect Him.

 His seed must see growth in us.
 Our belief in Christ is the water of God’s seed.
 So, the seed given remains because it is of Christ, but without belief, there is no growth and death will occur (see John 15).
 The Apostle John provides us with contrast here to make things very clear: